 - How do the fractions of gasoline and diesel fuel change during times when vehicles in Iceland are being renewed?

-Fuel sales in the second quarter of 2021 30% higher than last year
+Fuel sales in the first quarter of 2022 18% lower than the previous year

 The total fuel volume is calculated from the environmental tax levied by the Icelandic government, values for fuel distribution from the Energy Authority and from import/export statistics.
 The volume bought at fuel pumps by credit card transactions was calculated using an estimate of daily fuel prices at gas stations using one price for gasoline and one for diesel fuel.
 No estimate was done on the sales of methane, hydrogen or kerosene.
 Monthly sales outside of credit and debit card sales were estimated from credit card sales and VAT received from companies which have vehicle fleets as part of their key operations.

 For further information please contact+354 528 1278.
 E-mail: Thorsteinn.Adalsteinsson@statice.is